Running and debugging a .NET Core application in WSL 2 from Visual Studio

-With the raise of microservices, it is more and more common to develop .NET applications on Windows and deploy them on Linux.
-There are lots of differences between Windows and Linux, so you should better debug on Linux directly instead of Windows to avoid errors on production.
+With the rise of microservices, it is more and more common to develop .NET applications on Windows and deploy them on Linux.
+There are lots of differences between Windows and Linux, so you should better debug on Linux directly instead of Windows to avoid errors in production.
 In Visual Studio, you can use Docker to debug your application on Linux.
-If you don't use Docker to deploy your application, setting up a Docker file take times and knowledge.
+If you don't use Docker to deploy your application, setting up a Docker file takes time and knowledge.
 You could also use SSH to debug an application running on Linux, but the development workflow is not convenient.

 wsl --setdefault Ubuntu-20.04

 Install the VS Extension: .NET Core Debugging with WSL 2 - Preview

 Install .NET and vsdbg in the WSL instance if needed using the button in the Visual Studio gold bar and the error window:

 You can validate it starts on WSL by adding